MrMicrowaveOven/AlgorithmsCurriculum/self-presentation/cover_letter.md

 Consider these examples:

-*Weak*
+*Show knowledge of the industry*
-* "I am excited to apply to GeneriCo because we both value high quality code and making awesome products."
-(Baseless praise)
+* Weak: "I am excited to apply to GeneriCo because we both value high quality code and making awesome products."
-* "I enjoy shopping online and especially like it when the experience is streamlined like on your site."
-(Outsider's viewpoint, doesn't show understanding of the engineer's role.)

-*Strong*
-* "A cloud-based point of sale allows businesses to centralize their transaction data like never before.
+* Strong: "A cloud-based point of sale allows businesses to centralize their transaction data like never before.
 I would love to help build GeneriCo's product and finally bring retail to the cloud."

-(Understanding of industry)
+*Show understanding of their challenges*
+* Weak: "I enjoy shopping online and especially like it when the experience is streamlined like on your site."
-* "GeneriCo's userbase is growing fast.
+* Strong: "GeneriCo's userbase is growing fast.
 I've dealth with scaling databases and leveraged my mathematics background to develop faster algorithms that enabled further growth."
-(Understanding their challenges)

 **Talking Points**